Brief: While Google Drive is not officially available for Linux, here are tools to help you use Google Drive in Linux.

 It’s available for all major Linux distros and the installation process straightforward.
 It offers a beautiful GUI as well as the command-line interface.

-The only downside is that Insync is not free.
-Insync provides a 15 day free trial period.
+The only downside is that Insync is neither free nor open source.
+Insync provides a 15-day free trial period.
 After that, it’ll cost you about $29 one-time payment for a single account and for multiple accounts, Insync has per-year pricing plans.
 If you have no problem with that, we can safely say that Insync is the Google Drive desktop client you’re looking for.

 overGrive is yet another feature-rich Google Drive desktop client.
 It includes almost all the features from Insync with some exceptions, such as no symlink support.
 It provides a nice GUI and an interactive setup process. overGrive supports all major Linux distros and desktop environments.
 It’s also available in multiple languages.

 Though overGrive is not free, its price is far less than that of Insync.
 The license fee for overGrive is only $4.99.
 It can be a good choice for Google Drive desktop client.

 It’s a command-line tool written with GO programming language.
 It doesn’t have background sync feature.
 It’s designed to upload/download files in a push/pull style.
 Frankly, it’s a little difficult to use it for everyday purposes.
 You’ll find a complete guide for Drive on its GitHub project.

 Platform specific installation methods can be found here.

 If you add your Google Account in GNOME Online Accounts, Nautilus will automatically have Google Drive added to its sidebar as a remote filesystem.
 It’s not actually a desktop client.
 But you can do some cool things like drag&drop file uploading, opening Google Drive files directly from Nautilus, copying files from Google Drive to your local filesystem etc.